Principal conductor 2001–2010

 As the principal conductor, Alexeev, who preferred the classics of symphonic music and large-scale orchestras, paid great attention to elaboration of the sound and technique of the orchestra.
 The players and the audiences soon realized that Alexeev did not love superficial effects – “I tell everything I’ve got to tell through music.
 One has to love the stage, but I have’nt got that kind of love – I love the orchestra.”
 (From an interview to Riina Luik, Muusika, March 2010).

-Nikolai Alexeev went on two extensive foreign tours with ERSO – to Italy in March 2003 and to the United States in March 2009.
+Nikolai Alexeev went on three extensive foreign tours with ENSO – to Italy in March 2003 and to the United States in March 2009 and in October 2913.

 Nikolai Alexeev (1 May 1956) graduated from the class of Mariss and Arvids Jansons at Leningrad Conservatoire in 1983 specializing in symphony orchestra conducting.
 He is the winner of Herbert von Karajan Conductors Competition (West Berlin, 1982), Václav Talich Conductors Competition (Prague, 1985) and Min-On Conductors Competition (Tokyo, 1985).